spdx/spdx-3-model/README.md

 The System Package Data Exchange® (SPDX®) is a standard format for communicating information about components associated with systems.

-Components can include software, AI/ML models, and data today.
+Components can include software, AI/ML models and dataset.
 More component types that make up modern systems are planned to be included in subsequent releases.